anthonylindsay/tasktimer/README.md

 - Disable timers (usecase: You've finished the task and want the display to reflect that, but don't want to delete it yet.)
 - more system messages
 - fix title highlight behaviour after initial click
+- saved timer sets.
+Load up a set of saved timers at the start of the day.
 - title autocomplete
 - tabular view
 - timer description
 - labels
 - log
+- edit timers